Alaqian/Linformer-Based-Conversational-Chatbot/README.md

 ![scheduler](images/scheduler.jpg)

-### Where are the correct response?
+### Where are the correct responses?

 - We've seen that at training loss between 1 and 2 the probability of correct response is attractive.

 ![transformer_table](images/transformer_table.jpg)

-### What are linear dimension for Linformer that reached loss of 2
+### What is the linear dimension for Linformer that reached loss of 2

 - K between 32 and 256 could reach loss of 2